 You can also opt to get a toll-free number for your business.

 5) Is VoIP Cheaper Than a Landline?

 For businesses with at least two employees, VoIP can be much less expensive.
 You can save from up to 60% on your telecom expenses by making the switch, and up to 90% on international calls.

 There are also no extra fees for domestic long-distance calls.

-In short, VoIP means no surprising business phone bills from the phone company.
+In short, VoIP means no surprising expensive bills from the phone company.

 With Nextiva, you also lower your other SaaS expenses, as our platform includes analytics, CRM, and marketing automation tools.
 Imagine getting all that, starting at just $20 per line.

 6) How to Connect VoIP Phone to Laptop